Cyberes/ha-mail-and-packages-2/README.md

 Depending on the backlog, it can take a few weeks to a few months to get granted access.

+The native USPS API may serve more up to date data versus parcelsapp.
+But parcelsapp is good enough.

 ## Install

 1. `pip install -r requirements.txt`